 Even until I entered the convent, I was still praying for the grace to have a devotion to Mary.
 It was a long journey.
 Later, I started calling her Mama like the others.
 At first, it felt awkward.
 But now, I am used to it.
 I love calling her Mama.
 I went so far as to consecrate myself to her Immaculate Heart.
 I was never happier!
 I thank God for giving me two mothers – an earthly mother and a heavenly one.

-I asked Jesus to help me love, and she, in turn, brought me closer to Jesus.
+I asked Jesus to help me love her, and she, in turn, brought me closer to Jesus.
 Whatever concerns, whatever trials or problems – my own or others’, I bring to our Mother.
 I share with her joys and successes as well as failures and failings.
 She listens, she never disappoints.
 Yes, to Jesus, through Mary!
 But of course, I continue to talk to Jesus as to an intimate Friend, after all, he is also my Spouse, and I am his Bride.

 I found a beautiful testimony to Mary.
 See, we are many who love her, many who pray to her.
 Let us spread the love for and devotion to Mary, our Mother.
 Let us consecrate ourselves and our dear ones to her.
 She will draw us closer and closer to Jesus, Son of God, and hers!
 She will help us recognize and do the Will of God.
 She will lead us Home!